HicaroD/go-rest-api/pkg/rdm/README.md

 ## Good practices

-1. If you don't need a driver anymore, remove it!
-Don't install unnecessary packages. (tip: `go mod tidy`)
+1. If you don't need some specific driver, just remove its respective method implementation and. clear all packages (tip: `go mod tidy`)